Autumn Leaves

 Autumn Leaves 5

 There are now two empty columns, so we can either sort the diamonds or move the hearts (the spades could also be moved, but they would break into two pieces and fill both columns -- the hearts are also preferable to spades because they cover more cards).
-We can sort the diamonds and still end up with two empty columns, so we should do that before moving the hearts, which will fill a column and expose unknown cards.
+We can sort the diamonds and still end up with two empty columns, so we should do that before moving the hearts, which will fill one column and expose unknown cards.
 The ace of diamonds goes into one column, the nine into another, and the ace back onto it.
 The jack then goes into the column still empty, the ace onto the three, the nine onto the jack, and the four-three and ace onto the nine.
 In fact, with two empty columns, using the Tower of Hanoi technique, any set of cards of the same suit can be sorted regardless of how many pieces it has.
+Since this still leaves two empty columns, you should always sort every column containing a single suit, before making other plays, whenever you have two empty columns.

 Now we have two empty columns, and the hearts are only in two pieces, so we want to move them now, since we can do so and still have one empty column left.
 Move the six-ace into one, the king into the other (exposing the three of clubs which cannot be moved yet), and the six-ace back onto the king.
-Now the ace can be moved into an empty column momentarily to allow the three of clubs to be packed onto the four (exposing the seven of spades), before packing the ace back onto the three.
-The seven of spades can be inserted between six and eight as we saw earlier.
+Now the ace can be moved into the empty column momentarily to allow the three of clubs to be packed onto the four (exposing the seven of spades), before packing the ace back onto the three.
+This insertion play is very common.
+The seven of spades can be inserted between six and eight as we saw earlier (since these cards are consecutive, the empty column isn't even needed).
 The queen of diamonds turns up, and by another Tower of Hanoi sequence we can pack all of the other diamonds onto it (ace to empty, four-three to queen, ace to three, nine to empty, ace to jack, four-three to nine, ace to three, jack to queen, ace to jack, four-three to empty, ace to three, nine to jack, ace to empty, four-three to nine, ace to three).
-Note that in these long sequences, the first move goes to the target if there are an odd number of pieces, but to the empty space if there are an even number of pieces.
+Note that in moving these long sequences, the first move goes to the target if there are an odd number of pieces, but to the empty space if there are an even number of pieces.

 Autumn Leaves 6